felipelink07/felipelink07/README.md

 My name is **Felipe Felix**.
 I'm Designer and front-end developer.

-📌Living on Santos- Brazil
+📌Living in São Vicente - Brazil

-🎮 Like to: Play The legend of Zelda and drawing
+🎮 On free time I like play The legend of Zelda and drawing

 Feel free to check my work and call me for a talk 🙂